EQN

 Emily Carter appears with Speaker Pelosi to highlight Recovery Act-funded research

-By Teresa Riordan On November 18, 2009 · In Andlinger Center, innovation, mechanical and aerospace, PACM, School of Engineering and Applied Science
+By Teresa Riordan On November 18, 2009 · In Andlinger Center, mechanical and aerospace, PACM, School of Engineering and Applied Science

 Princeton Engineering’s Emily Carter appeared yesterday at a Capitol Hill news conference with House Speaker Nancy Pelosi and U.S. Rep. Rush Holt to announce a new initiative that will highlight scientific research made possible […]